 - Automatic inventory checks

-- Reduced time spent in locating stock to replenish pick lines
+- More efficient location of stock to replenish pick lines

-- More reliable financial reporting and conversion-cycle key performance indicators (KPIs)
+- More accurate financial reporting and key performance indicators (KPIs)